Rachakelley/fda-recalls/README.md

-This application retrieves the published FDA recalls from the publicly available [openFDA food enforcement reports API](https://open.fda.gov/apis/food/enforcement/).
+This application retrieves the published FDA recalls from the publicly available [openFDA food enforcement reports API](https://open.fda.gov/apis/food/enforcement/) and displays them on a map based on state and classification level.
+Recalls can be retrieved between user selected start and end dates.

 Tech stack in use: